phalcon/documentation/docs/application-cli.md

 ## Exceptions

 Any exception thrown in the `Phalcon\Cli\Console` component will be of type `Phalcon\Cli\Console\Exception`, which allows you to trap the exception specifically.
+The one exception to this rule is an unregistered module name, which raises `Phalcon\Application\Exceptions\ModuleNotRegistered` - a subclass of `Phalcon\Application\Exception`, shared with `Phalcon\Mvc\Application`.

 ### Granular Exceptions